Summer Undergraduate Research Fellowship (SURF@MINES)

 SURF research must be conducted between May 15th, 2024 through August 18th, 2024

 Please prepare all necessary application materials ahead of time.

 Before applying, please make sure you have thoroughly read this page and gathered all necessary documentation and information.
 Students must provide the following:

 - Review the list of SURF projects and identify the project that you are enthusiastic about researching.

 - Schedule a meeting with the faculty mentor proposing the project to discuss project goals, your responsibilities, and preparedness for undertaking the project.
 It is also essential to discuss your professional goals with the faculty mentor and how this experience can further those goals.

-- Discuss and propose a timeline for when the research will be conducted ( 300 hrs of research required).
+- Discuss and propose a timeline for when the research will be conducted.

 - Go over the application and make sure you put thought into the questions asked.